 Double Jeopardy Protection: Federal and State Courts

 In Benton v.
-Maryland, the U. S. Supreme Court ruled that the Fifth Amendment's Double Jeopardy Clause is applicable to both state and federal proceedings.
-Prior to this ruling, an individual accused of violating state law could rely only on that particular state's protection against double jeopardy.
-Some states offered greater protection against double jeopardy than did others, and frequently the level of protection offered was less than that offered under the federal Constitution.
+Maryland, the U. S. Supreme Court ruled that the double jeopardy clause applies to state and federal proceedings.
+Before this ruling, an individual accused of violating state law could rely only on that state's double jeopardy protections.
+Some states offered greater protection against double jeopardy than others.
+Frequently, the level of protection offered was less than that offered by the Constitution.
 The Supreme Court said this was impermissible.

-Civil proceedings, for example, seek to compensate injured persons for any losses they've suffered, while administrative proceedings can serve various remedial functions (e.g., license revocation) unrelated to deterrence or retribution.
+Courts have distinguished between criminal proceedings and civil or administrative proceedings.
+The distinction is based on each proceeding's different purposes.
 Because civil, administrative, and criminal proceedings serve different objectives, a single course of conduct can give rise to multiple trials in different types of courtrooms.

 Do You Have Double Jeopardy Protection?
 An Attorney Can Help

-Double jeopardy is a fundamental constitutional right and, while it may not protect against a subsequent civil case, it could keep you out of jail.
+Double jeopardy is a fundamental constitutional right.
+While it may not protect against a subsequent civil case, it could keep you out of jail.
 However, there are very limited circumstances when it applies.
-To find out whether you can add this to your defenses, reach out to a local criminal defense attorney.
+Contact a local criminal defense attorney to find out whether you can add this to your defenses.
+An experienced attorney can provide more information regarding: